Everything small businesses are saying continues to point to higher wages

-The latest survey data from the National Federation of Independent Business continues to point to rising wages for American workers.
+The latest survey data from the National Federation of Independent Business pointsto rising wages for American workers.

-The November NFIB report showed that 23% of firms reported an increase in compensation, up two points from October and near an expansion high.

-This number, too, has been trending higher over the last few years.

 In the wake of the financial crisis, sales was by far the single most important concern for small businesses, but that has seen a huge drop in the last couple of years with the economy improving.
-Now, there is a larger percentage of firms whose single most important problem is “labour quality” than those whose biggest problem is “sales.”
+Notably, there is a larger percentage of firms whose single most important problem is “labour quality” than the percentage of firms whose biggest problem is “sales.”

-In fact, 47% of respondents reported “few or no qualified applications” for the positions they were trying to fill.
-This number that has hovered in the mid-to-upper 40’s since May 2014, and has been trending higher since 2009.
+In fact, 45% of respondents reported “few or no qualified applications” for the positions they were trying to fill.
+Although this is slightly down from August’s 48%, this number that has hovered in the mid-to-upper 40’s since May 2014, and has been trending higher since 2009.

-Taken together, these factors suggest that American workers should be seeing higher wages soon.
+And all together, these factors suggest that American workers should soon see higher wages.

-NOW WATCH: How to win a game of chess in two moves
+NOW WATCH: Fed’s Bullard explains the problem with keeping rates at zero forever

 Business Insider Emails & Alerts